TheodoreEhrenborg/pivotal_sae/README.md

 - B: batch size
 - C: Number of child features in the dataset
 - F: SAE hidden dim
-- G: total number of SAE latents (a multiple of F)
+- G: some multiple of F
 - H: total number of SAE children (multiple of F, less than G)
 - M: model dimension